matchaxmoxie/matchaxmoxie/README.md

 **Focus Areas:** AI development, data engineering, and technology consulting

+**Building with:** Lists (arrays) to store data • Loops (iteration) to process information • Functions (procedures) to organize code • User input/output to make programs interactive

 Let's connect if you're building with people at the heart of innovation.

 ### Get in Touch